AguaClara/String-Digester/TricklingFilter_Final_Report.md

  </div>

 <div class="alert alert-block alert-success">
 The name is the modified Velz equation as which was added to the report.
-I changed the senteance to have it make more sense.
+I changed the sentence so it would make more sense
 </div>
 The modified Velz Equation from [Logan et. al. 1987](http://www.jstor.org/stable/pdf/25043431.pdf?acceptTC=true):